Jean-Baptiste-Lasselle/the-traefik-experiment/README.md

 #### Step 1 — Configuring and Running Traefik

 * To begin with, Digital Ocean's instructs us to secure Traefik's first user ' access.
 Here's how they propose doing that :
-  * we choose a password, learn ity by heart, then use a software to encrypt it.
-Accurately, thsi encryption is a one-way cypher, called a HASH.
+  * We choose a password, learn it by heart (Is there any difference to writing donw on a paper, or worst, in file... ? :o ).
+Then use a software to encrypt it.
+Accurately, this encryption is a one-way cypher, called a HASH.
 One VERY important thing here, is this : Whatever technical means Digital Ocean will propose, it will have ZERO VALUE in terms of security.
-Because what matters in security, is how you manager security, not what means you use  on a given day.
-For exemple, things that are very important to understand there is :
+Because what matters in security, is how you manage security, not what you did on one given aandom day.
+For exemple, things that are very important to understand there are :
   * What is hash / One way cyphering ?
-  * What are the threats / attacks / vulnerabilites that are managed by this practice of using hashed password
+  * What are the threats / attacks / vulnerabilites that are managed by this practice of using hashed password ?
   * And about Hashing passwords, I give the answer : A/ Hashing your passwords will protect you against the attacker that gets his hands on the database storing your customers usernames and password B/ It is very important, as of today, to use Hash algorihtm that use SALT, because SALTED HASHED passwords, will protect you against a very well known, and harmful attack, called `Rainbow tables`.
 Especially in those Kubernetes days, where many more people ahve a scale out platforma freely available.

+  Managin threats, is what Greatest Generals do.
+Saying that you will destroy every existing threat around you  is singing ["M-i-c-k-e-y M-o-u-s-e"](ccc)

 Okay, now with that we share a more consistent view, let me give you my executive councelor's report :
 Your oprgansiation must have at least one perso, responible of :